Matthew-Hurrell/viva-la-nacho/README.md

 #### Recipe Comments

 At the bottom of each recipe details page there is a comments section for users to post comments.
 Logged in users can use the comment form to post a comment to that particular recipe.
 Comments need to be approved by an admin before they appear on the site.
-Comments are listed in the admin area as unapproved and there is an action to approve comments in the admin actions menu.
+Comments are listed in the admin area as unapproved, and there is an action to approve comments in the admin actions menu.
 When comments are approved by the admin they immediately go live on the site and appear beneath the recipe.
 Comments are listed from the most recent at the top to the oldest at the bottom.
 The username of the comment author is displayed as well as the date and the body of the comment.

 ![Recipe Comments](readme/assets/images/recipe-comments.png)